NetworkGradeLinux/mion-docs/docs/index.md

 [View it on GitHub](https://github.com/NetworkGradeLinux/mion-docs)

 > Welcome!
-This documentation is for **the dev version**, which will become the 2021.06 release.
+This documentation is for dunfell-2021.06 "Dernish".
 For other versions check the version selector in the upper left menu.

 mion provides a network operating system(NOS) focusing on enterprise level managed switches with support for the [Open Network Install Environment(ONIE)](http://onie.org/)